Solutions of the Sinh-Gordon Equation of Spectral Genus Two and constrained Willmore Tori I: Explicit calculation of spectral data in and .

 In Figure \ref{fig:real_imag} we plot $\tilde{\tau}_a$ against $t\in(-\omega,\omega)$ for several values $r\in(0,1)$.
 For increasing $r$ the curves are continuously moving upwards and the described arc will be successively compressed until it resembles a horizontal line.
+Finally, we remark that the calculations in the proof of Theorem~\ref{thm immersion} give explicit formulas for the coefficients of the polynomials $\hat{b}_1$ and $\hat{b}_2$, such that